When can I retire? Calculate your best retirement age

 Downsizing is another option, though you should time your move carefully so as not to leave behind a home and a neighbourhood where you feel happy.
 You might alternatively be able to rent out a room in your existing home to earn a bit of extra income.

-According to data from the Office for National Statistics (ONS), 65-year-old women have a 50% chance of living to 90, while men have the same chance of living to 87.
+According to data from the ONS, 65-year-old women have a one in four chance of living to 94, while men have the same chance of living to 92.

 Should I consider retiring at a later age?